The Big Give: The Big Give Christmas Challenge

-In 2024, The Big Give Christmas Challenge raised £44.7 million, making it the largest fundraising event of the year in the UK.
-This marked the first time a dedicated match-funding campaign raised more than established charity events such as Comic Relief and Children in Need, a development described by Charity Times as “a major shift” in UK fundraising.
+In 2025, The Big Give Christmas Challenge raised £57.4 million, surpassing on-the-night totals of Comic Relief and BBC Children in Need, making it the largest fundraising campaign of the year in the UK.

 The Big Give Christmas Challenge runs annually for seven days from #GivingTuesday, during which time donations to participating charities are doubled.
 The match funding used to double donations comes from both philanthropic partners of The Big Give ('Champions') as well as a charity's own major supporters ('Pledgers').
 Champions include The Reed Foundation, The Childhood Trust, Candis, The Garfield Weston Foundation, The People's Postcode Lottery and The Waterloo Foundation.

 Each charity has a ring-fenced matching pot used to double public donations until the pot is empty or until the Christmas Challenge ends, whichever is sooner.

 The Christmas Challenge has run every year since 2008.

-As of 2024, the Christmas Challenge accounts for around 75% of the £284 million raised by The Big Give.